Micah Richards: Manchester City

 At the start of the 2008–09 season, Richards played his first full match back from injury in the 2–0 win against EB/Streymur in the first qualifying round of the UEFA Cup on 17 July 2008.
 However, during a 3–0 win over West Ham United on 24 August 2008, he collided with team-mate Tal Ben Haim after a clash of heads, resulting in him being substituted and taken to hospital with a concussion.
 But he was released from the hospital after the result in a scan came back was all clear.
 Richards was able to return to the first team, starting the whole game and keeping a clean sheet, in a 3–0 win over Sunderland on 31 August 2008.
-He then captained Manchester City for the first time this season, helping the side progress to the UEFA Cup Group Stage after beating Omonia 2–1 on 2 October 2008.
-Since the start of the 2008–09 season, Richards continued to regain his first team place, playing in the right–back position despite facing competitions from Nedum Onuoha and Pablo Zabaleta.
+He then captained Manchester City for the first time this season, helping the side progress to the UEFA Cup group stage after beating Omonia 2–1 on 2 October 2008.
+Richards continued to hold onto the right-back position despite competition from Nedum Onuoha and Pablo Zabaleta.
 However, his performance received criticism by fans throughout December.
 On 22 March 2009, he scored his first goal of the 2008–09 season with a header in a man of the match performance giving a 1–0 victory over Sunderland at the City of Manchester Stadium.
 However, both Richards and Manager Mark Hughes played down training ground bust-up after the British newspapers claimed the pair had argued during the training sessions, insisting it was a minor situation.
-In the last game of the season against Bolton Wanderers, he set up a goal for Felipe Caicedo to score the only goal of the game.
+In the last game of the season against Bolton Wanderers, he set up Felipe Caicedo to score the only goal of the game.
 Despite being sidelined on two occasions later in the 2008–09 season, he went on to make fifty appearances and scoring once in all competitions.
 During the season, Richards spoke out about the new ownership with the club that it could take four years to reach their potentials.